 -Be at ease when handling your child

--Take interest in your child’s overall oral health
+-Take an interest in your child’s overall oral health

 -Happily answer any of your questions

--Take time to explain oral care and what you should expect with your children
+-Take time to explain oral care and what you should expect from your children

-While at the consultation, make sure you get a good feel of the overall environment in the office.
+While at the consultation, ensure you get a good feel of the overall environment in the office.

 -Have a clean, child-friendly waiting room